Shachar297/Ldap-GoogleAuth/server/requirements/README.md

 * Next, for test you will be printed the google QR-code, then you will need to scan it, if logged in successfuly.

+* If you execute the addUser function under ldap-controller, you will be needed to pair a key which sent from google.